TURKEY – Turkish Thrace (Edirne, Tekirdağ)

 On the Asian side of the Dardanelles, it has a wide, attractive promenade along the shore, full of people out walking on a Sunday.

 Truva Heykeli (Trojan Statue).
-In the NMModern Architecture: Buildings and Monuments” series, this is a replica Trojan Horse, a great wooden structure on the promenade.
+In the NMModern Architecture: Buildings and Monuments” series, this is a replica of the Trojan Horse, a great wooden structure on the promenade.
 The legs are held together with rope lashing.

 As narrated in the Iliad by Homer, the Achaens who had failed to capture the wealthy city of Troy after 10 years of war, made a wooden horse, hid warriors in it, left it in front of the gates of the city and sailed away.
 The Troy citizens brought the horse into the town.
 Waiting until dark, the Greek warriors opened the gates and set Troy on fire.